 6. What if I literally die?
 Will my credit card keep getting charged?

-No, currently we use a month as the threshold (same as auto-canceling subscriptions) for the dead-man switch.
+No, currently we use a month as the threshold (same as auto-canceling subscriptions) for the dead-man switch (UPDATE: To clarify, the deadman switch activiating means we stop rerailing you, so charges will stop some time after a month depending on your post-derail respite setting).
 We definitely won’t keep charging you indefinitely if you’re not actively engaged with Beeminder.
 And, if you haven’t actually died, you can always reply to the legit check email to tell us what happened and we’ll gladly stop any errant charges.

 UPDATE: Probably anyone who reads this whole blog post will be fully sold on universal precommit-to-recommit but, shockingly, not everyone does.
 So we finally caved and added an “auto-quit” option to advanced settings.
 If you don’t want to be auto-rerailed just check that box and your graph will freeze when you derail, just like in the olden days.